BetterToBest/compassionism-simulation/CONTRIBUTING.md

 Each simulation run without a fixed seed produces slightly different results — this is correct behaviour, not a bug.
 It reflects genuine Monte Carlo variance across the agent population.
 When reporting results for comparative purposes, either:

-1. Use a fixed seed (record it in your CSV export), or
+1. Use a fixed seed (record it in your CSV/JSON export), or
-2. Run multiple unseeded trials and report the mean ± standard deviation across runs
+2. Run multiple unseeded trials using the **Run 10×** or **Run 50×** buttons and report the mean ± 95% CI displayed by the simulation

 Neither approach is more "correct" — they answer different questions.
-Fixed seeds ask *"given this exact stochastic realization, what happens?"*; unseeded multiple trials ask *"on average across realizations, what happens?"*
+Fixed seeds ask *"given this exact stochastic realization, what happens?"*; multi-run trials ask *"on average across realizations, what happens?"* The v3.3 **Run 50×** button displays a formal 95% CI (mean ± 1.96·SD/√n) suitable for publication-grade reporting.

 ---